 What do we need to do to engage you for our event?

 Firstly let’s talk.
 If possible I’ll visit you to get a full brief concentrating on the purpose of your session, the goals, resources and issues.
 We will discuss dates, venues and participants, and I will submit a proposal detailing services, charges, terms and conditions.

 Once you have approved the contract you will set a date, raise a purchase order, and book a room for us to work in.
 The ideal venue has natural light, plenty of smooth unencumbered wall space and flexible seating.

 I will prepare a draft agenda for you to approve and send to all attendees.
 I will then call all the attendees (or a proportion if we have large numbers).
 I will design a process, visit the venue if I haven’t worked there before, and prepare the meeting start up chart, poster and any templates.
 I will typically set up the night before the event and be in the room 2 hours before the meeting is due to start on the day.
 I will bring all the materials we need during the workshop with me – you don’t need to provide anything but people, an appropriate venue and water.

 At the end of the event I take digital pictures of the charts.
 I clean them up creating an editable jpeg file with a white background like the images in my portfolio.
 I organise these files in a PowerPoint report and post in a shared Dropbox folder within two working days.

 Do you travel?

-I’m based in Sydney, New South Wales, Australia but I travel a lot.
-I am regularly hired in all states of Australia, New Zealand and SE Asia.
-If you have requirements in the USA or Europe I can put you in touch with my strategic partners, The Grove in the USA or Meeting Magic in the UK.
+I’m based in Sydney, Australia but I travel a lot.
+Up until 2015 I was based in Sydney and was regularly hired in all states of Australia, New Zealand and SE Asia.
+Paper Plane now works under fabulous Meeting Magic in Europe and we work closely with our strategic partners The Grove in the USA

 If I’m travelling, I will arrive the day before the event to acclimatise and set the venue up.